 The Group believes that, the real estate industry will enter a new long-term cycle, and the growth pattern of the industry will also experience changes.
 It will shift from relying on a model of financial leverage to drive growth in the past to a model of stable, balanced and high-quality growth.
 In line with the development needs of times, the Group will be committed to exploring the innovation of habitation business forms, continuously upgrading products of Guorui, and achieving product ecology construction.
-In the future, the Group will uphold the strategy to strengthen presences in regions and proactively adopt flexible sales policy, so as to attract more customers with continuous improvement of product structure and outstanding product quality.
-We will vigorously promote sales while strengthening our efforts on sales collection.
-In addition, we will also continue to optimize the debt structure and reduce financing costs in ways that enhance the core competitiveness of the Group, thus ensuring sustainable growth in future performance.
+In the future, the Group will uphold the strategy of strengthening presences in regions and proactively adopt flexible sales policy, so as to attract more customers with continuous improvement of product structure and outstanding product quality.
+We will vigorously promote sales while strengthening our efforts on collection of receivables from sales.
+In addition, we will also continue to optimize the debt structure and endeavour to reduce finance costs in ways that enhance the core competitiveness of the Group, thus ensuring sustainable growth of future performance.